Khadijat15/KhadijatExcel/README.md

 - Sales by individual outlet
 - Sales Share by outlet size
 - Top items categories
-- Key business insights using visuals and slicers
+- Key business insights using visuals and slicers.

 ## 🧰 Tools & Features Used
 - ✔️ Microsoft Excel
 - 📌 PivotTable